 As a book lover, I can’t write a 2 days in Boston itinerary without including the epic Brattle Bookshop!

-Even if you don’t make it inside, the courtyard is worth seeing: it boasts hundreds of inexpensive, used books (perfect for a cheap souvenir!) and enormous murals that climb the courtyard walls.
+Even if you don’t make it inside, the courtyard is worth seeing.
+It boasts hundreds of inexpensive, used books (perfect for a cheap souvenir!) and enormous murals that climb the courtyard walls.

-Boston Common is the heart and soul of Boston: within a few minutes walk you can be in Beacon Hill, Back Bay, at the Massachusetts State House, at the theatre, shopping at Downtown Crossing (this is where you’ll find all the standard chain stores), or exploring a piece of American history.
+Within a few minutes walk you can be in Beacon Hill, Back Bay, at the Massachusetts State House, at the theatre, shopping at Downtown Crossing (this is where you’ll find all the standard chain stores), or exploring a piece of American history.

 Pay a visit to Beacon Hill.